PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

 Vascular Neurology |45756834|Vascular Neurology| Provider Specialty | ABMS Vascular Surgery | 38004496 | Vascular Surgery           | Provider Specialty | Specialty

+* General Pediatrics refers to Primary Care
+** Pediatric Medicine refers to the default assignment if a site is unable to identify that the practice or provider has an assigned specialty
 ### A2.
 PEDSNet Person Language Concept Mapping Values

 The below langauge listing is representative of the top 10 spoken languages of each of the 8 contributing sites.
 This list standard list will be used to map language values for consistency.